-- 32.5.
+- 32.4.
+A change in the interest rate the lessor charges the lessee, if used as the initial discount rate. - 32.5.
 A contingency, upon which some or all of the variable payments that will be made over the remainder of the lease term are based, is resolved such that those payments now meet the criteria for measuring the lease liability (e.g., an event occurs that causes variable payments that were contingent on the performance or use of the underlying asset to become fixed payments for the remainder of the lease term). - 32.6.
 If the lease had extensions or other amendments exercised, complete the Lease Modifications section of the GASB 87 LESSEE Activity Form.
 The GAO will use this section to determine what steps will be necessary for the correct reporting of the Lease in the ACFR. - 33.
-Submit all three forms, the GASB 87 LESSEE Decision Form, GASB 87 LESSEE Collection Form for FYXXXX, and GASB 87 LESSEE Activity Form for FYXXXX to <a href="https://doi.org/10.1007/nc.10

-34. Lessor Accounting Reporting and Forms.

-- 35. When the State is the lessor, the State should recognize a lease receivable and a deferred inflow of resources at the commencement of the lease term. - 36.
+Submit all three forms, the GASB 87 LESSEE Decision Form, GASB 87 LESSEE Collection Form for FYXXXX, and GASB 87 LESSEE Activity Form for FYXXXX to ACFR@azdoa.gov no later than the due date published for closing package submissions. - 34.
+Lessor Accounting Reporting and Forms. - 35.
+When the State is the lessor, the State should recognize a lease receivable and a deferred inflow of resources at the commencement of the lease term. - 36.
 If after completing the GASB 87 LESSOR Decision Form, it is determined that the contract is not a GASB 87 Lease, provide the required comments and explanation required on the Form and submit to ACFR@azdoa.gov.
 Payments made for non GASB 87 leases are recorded as revenue as the payments are received. - 37.
 If after completing the GASB 87 LESSOR Decision Form, it is determined that the contract is a GASB 87 Lease, complete the GASB 87 LESSOR Collection Form for the appropriate fiscal year.
 This Form will calculate the Present Value and generate an amortization table for the planned activity of the lease.
 Note that the published applicable FY rates may vary from year to year, therefore the correct FY Collection form must be completed annually. - 38.
 To report the actual lease activity and executed lease amendments or extensions for the lease that the GAO will need to compile the ACFR, complete the GASB 87 LESSOR Activity Form every year that the lease is active. - 39.
 Use the information and tables from the GASB 87 LESSOR Collection Form to complete the general lease information and Expected Lease Payments to be Received section (left-hand side) on the GASB 87 LESSOR Activity Form for the appropriate fiscal year. - 40.
 Enter Actual Lease Payments Received (right-hand side) on the GASB 87 LESSOR Activity Form.
 All payments received from the lessee should be reflected to include differences in timing, amounts, other charges and variable charges.
-Provide any additional information needed to explain any variances or changes. - 41.
-If applicable, complete the Lease Modifications section of the Activity Form.
-Note that the published applicable FY Discount Rates for the State of Arizona Leases may vary from fiscal year to fiscal year.
-Therefore, the correct fiscal year Activity Form must be completed annually.
+Provide any additional information needed to explain any variances or changes.

-Topic 10 Accounting and Reporting Issued 11/07/22 Section 30 GASB 87 Leases Page 10 of 10
+Topic 10 Accounting and Reporting Issued 04/15/24 Section 30 GASB 87 Leases Page 10 of 10